spyked/thetarpit.org/posts/y00/025-type-algebra-the-semantic-ambiguity-of-nested-lists.markdown

 ---
-postid: 025
+postid: '025'
-title: Type algebra: the semantic ambiguity of nested lists
+title: 'Type algebra: the semantic ambiguity of nested lists'
 excerpt: A short incursion into limitations of algebraic types.
 date: July 12, 2014
 author: Lucian Mogoșanu